graphjs/graphjs/README.md

 * messages
 * notifications
 * profile
-* show
 * star
 * private
 * stripe

 Obviously, less modules you use, lighter the library becomes.
+Authentication is a common module that's always included.

 ## Tips & Tricks